-Paired jewelry was popular: necklace and earrings combo, or a brooch with matching bracelet or earrings.
+Paired jewelry was popular: diamond brooches and cufflinks for men, a diamond necklace and earrings combo, or a necklace with a matching diamond bracelet for women.

 Brooches in this period were all about florals, nature/animals, and bringing eye-catching gems to the neckline of solid coloured dresses, tops or outerwear.
 We love the way Joan on Mad Men always pulled her look together with brooches.

 Earrings were an absolute staple, and women expertly used earrings in bold sizes and skin-flattering gems to draw the eye to the face.
 Clip-on earrings were all the rage, and were a comfortable way to wear heavier baubles.

 The open necklines that women wore naturally contributed to the demand for chokers and shorter necklaces.
 Bibs and necklaces with multiple rows maintained the bold effect of midcentury jewelry.

 While big jewelry houses like Cartier and Tiffany’s were evolving as described, a simultaneous and intersecting modernist art movement also brought abstract shapes and designs into the jewelry sphere, including starburst and cluster.
 Pablo Picasso and Salvadore Dali brought Cubism, Dadaism, and Surrealism into the mainstream.
 A modernist approach was to see jewelry as avant garde art that is worn.